Sequence (game): Official variations

 Sequence comes in several versions, including Sequence – States and Capitals; Sequence Numbers; Sequence 25th Anniversary Edition; Jumbo Sequence; Travel Sequence; Sequence Deluxe Edition; and Sequence for Kids.
-The major difference between the different Sequence versions is the game board sizes, shapes, and topics.
+The major difference between the different Sequence versions is the game board sizes, shapes, and themes.

 Sequence Dice

 Sequence Dice is a spin-off of the Sequence board game.
 Instead of cards, the game uses a pair of dice.
 The object of Sequence Dice is to be the first player or team to connect a "sequence" of five chips in a row on the board, just as in the original game.
 However, a player or team only has to achieve one sequence in order to win instead of the two sometimes needed in the original, and in a two-player or two-team game, the required sequence consists of six chips in a row instead of five.
 In addition, a player may replace an opponent's chip with one of own color by rolling a number, but only when all four spaces for that number are already occupied.
 With the addition of this rule, the game does not end when the board is full.

 The board displays four interlocking arrangements of the numerals 3 to 9, along with pictures of dice.
 The four corner spaces on the board depict dice arranged in a "snake eyes" pattern, i.e. displaying one and one.
 The four spaces in the center of the board depict dice showing a "boxcars" pattern or a double-six.
 There are also three special rolls: